Skip to content

 Coil Brushes: Your First Line of Defense

 Before applying any chemicals, a good coil brush helps remove loose debris.
-Look for brushes with soft bristles that won't damage the delicate fins.
+Look for brushes with soft bristles that won't damage the delicate metal fins.
 For most home systems, a simple hand brush will do the trick, but if you're feeling fancy, there are brushes designed specifically for different coil types.

 Fin Combs: The Unsung Heroes of Air Con Maintenance